meshmakers/octo-tools/readme.md

 ## System requirements

 For the development environment, it must be ensured that all system requirements are met.<br>
-Details can be found in [here](./systemRequirements.md).
+Details can be found in [here](./docs/systemRequirements.md).

 ## OCTO MESH PowerShell

-OCTO MESH PowerShell enables to simplyfi the process of cloning, building and starting Octo Mesh including infrastructure.
+OCTO MESH PowerShell enables to simplify the process of cloning, building and starting Octo Mesh including infrastructure.

-To get started, clone repository https://github.com/meshmakers/octo-tools to a directory like ~/source/meshmakers/octo-tools.
+To get started, clone repository https://github.com/meshmakers/octo-tools to a directory like ~/Development/meshmakers/octo-tools.
 ```
-mkdir ~/source/meshmakers/
+mkdir ~/Development/meshmakers/
-cd ~/source/meshmakers/
+cd ~/Development/meshmakers/
 git clone git@github.com:meshmakers/octo-tools.git
 ```